Michaelangel007/apple2_fantavision_reloaded/README.md

 # Credits

-* Nick for proofreading
+* Nick Westgate for proofreading
 * 4am and qkumba for their crack notes.
-Love, Love, Love reading them!
+Love, Love, LOVE reading them!
 * Don Worth and Pieter Lechner for two mediocre books:
   * _"Beneath Apple DOS"_ and
   * _"Beneath Apple ProDOS"_
+* Dave Voyles for the nudge to include PS2 Fantavision